The Controversy of Sex Education

 “I really think they should have covered what to do if in the case a teen pregnancy were to occur.
 That should have been discussed just in case that matters,” Smith explained.

 Smith definitely agrees with the idea of pushing for safe sexual behavior and how to have sex safely rather than simply discussing the negatives of sexual behaviors.
-The idea of safe sex contrasts with the Florida standards which push abstinence.

 “I personally think that they should be pushing safe sex.
 Because, really, if everybody knew the risk and the concerns of having unprotected sex, it would help teenagers really understand what it really means to have sex,” Smith said.